 While the 1997 trip was considered a big success and left little room for improvement, the 1998 trip did indeed raise the standards even higher.
 This began with a better-planned trip, avoiding the midnight arrival at the resort by scheduling a private charter on Island Air from Grand Cayman to Cayman Brac.
 Arriving at the resort before noon, the only inconvenience was that our luggage would be delivered to us later in the day, as the small charter plane was unable to accommodate the total combined passenger and cargo weight.
 So, for most of the afternoon, most of us just lounged out by the bar, the beach, or in our air-conditioned rooms.
 By early evening, everyone's luggage had arrived intact and undamaged, and was delivered to our rooms.
 Now we were ready for a week of fun in the sun and sea!

 Some 89 miles northeast of the too-often-found cattle boat dive operations of Grand Cayman, lie the secluded sister islands of Cayman Brac and Little Cayman.
 While Little Cayman is perhaps the best known of these two small islands, it is the slightly larger Cayman Brac that played host to our dive group.
-Offering more accomodations and conveniences than her little sister, Cayman Brac afforded us the opportunity to enjoy the best of both excellent accomodations and plentiful diving while also being within 30-45 minutes by boat of the Little Cayman's renown wall dives.
+Offering more accommodations and conveniences than her little sister, Cayman Brac afforded us the opportunity to enjoy the best of both excellent accommodations and plentiful diving while also being within 30-45 minutes by boat of the Little Cayman's renown wall dives.
 Additionally, for those who ventured out for a night "on the town", there was at least one popular club - La Esperanza - to go enjoy some dancing to the island music.
 I'm sure there are a few other local places to enjoy, but with day-in, day-out of dive, dive, dive, and some time for dining and relaxing, there wasn't much time left to explore the island except for those willing to skip an afternoon dive.
 In my case, I came here for the diving, and that's exactly what I did, managing 17 dives in 1997 and 18 in 1998 including add-on night dives.
-So, there's little for me to report on with respect to any topside adventures.
-Most of this report will address the 1998 trip, as it is most fresh in my mind.
+So, there's little for me to report on with respect to any topside adventures, as 3 dives daily left me ready for some sleep soon after my dinner meal.

 Following an island hop by private charter from Grand Cayman to Cayman Brac, our group was met at the Cayman Brac airport by Divi Tiara representatives who took us to the resort in air-conditioned vans.
 Reportedly part of the Peter Hughes' resort tradition, making the guests feel welcome is indeed the type of reception you receive at Divi Tiara Beach.
 Upon arrival at the resort, rum punch is served to the guests while they proceed with the check-in ritual.
 All luggage (if it came with the flight!) is unloaded and promptly delivered to the guests' rooms.
 As mentioned previously, options to the vacation package may be available during check-in, such as extending the meal plans to include lunch, or going for an all-inclusive option which includes the bar tab.
 Although drink prices are pretty high at the bar, I would guess that most guests would save money by paying as they go.
 And, while I enjoy an occasional drink myself, my own opinion is that I'm on vacation to dive, and safe diving practices encourage prudent consumption of alcoholic beverages.